joshuk/joshee-jekyll/_work/josh.ee.md

 type: work
 title: Josh.ee
 date: 04/2020
-description: A run down of how my portfolio website was made, what it's made with and how it works.
+description: A surprisingly long run down of the process behind making this website, what it's made with and how it works.
 image_small: ''
 image_large: ''